top of page

 The Texas Lower Rio Grande Valley is divided into Cameron, Hidalgo, Starr and Willacy Counties.
 These counties contain an abundance of state, federal and private nature preserves that harbor diverse and unique bee populations.

 Starr County's Falcon State Park, for example, is home to the Zapotec cuckoo leafcutter (Coelioxys zapoteca), and the sole location where this bee has been sighted within the United States.
-La Puerta Land Tract, part of the Lower Rio Grande Valley U.S. Fish & Wildlife Refuge system, harbors the unusually large Zacatec triepeolus (Triepeolus zacatecus) and beautiful glorious protaxea shown here.
+La Puerta Land Tract, part of the Lower Rio Grande Valley U.S. Fish & Wildlife Refuge system, harbors the unusually large Zacatec triepeolus (Triepeolus zacatecus) and the glorious protaxea (Protoxaea gloriosa) shown here.

 INFORMATION ON AUTHORS, RESEARCH & IDENTIFICATION